Vinnie Lillie is eager to tell his story.

 Lillie was the youngest of four sons who grew up in St. Norbert, a suburb in south Winnipeg.
 His mom is First Nations and Lillie says he is a member of Peguis First Nation in south-central Manitoba.

-He was three when his dad went to jail for sexually abusing the older children.
+He was three when his dad went to jail for sexually abusing his older siblings.

-As a teenager, he was introduced to street drugs by friends and at parties.
-He started stealing to pay for the habit.
+While his mom worked to support them, Lillie was introduced to street drugs by friends and at parties.
+He started stealing to pay for them.

 “When I’m high on crack cocaine, it’s like, I need more, and I’ll do anything for that.
 It’s the fuel that pushes you over the edge.”